RaijinJS/LanGage_client/README.md

 ![7.png](C:\Users\chris\Documents\Software%20Development\Codeworks\Senior%20Projects\Solo\langage_client\Screenshots\7.png)

 Not sure what the response from LanGage means?
-Or just not familiar with a specifc word?
+Or just not familiar with a specific word?
 Hovering over a message will reveal a translate button, while clicking on a word will open up a pop-up with a translation by DeepL.

 ![8.png](C:\Users\chris\Documents\Software%20Development\Codeworks\Senior%20Projects\Solo\langage_client\Screenshots\8.png)